Pinpointing patient motivation

 A variety of inputs and methodologies informed our work, from qualitative phone interviews, video diaries and online bulletin boards to a large-scale, national quantitative survey.
 We used advanced statistical regression and correlation analysis to mine for insights and better understand the cause-and-effect relationships across the orthopedic journey.

-Most importantly, we identified the barriers that Tenet must help patients overcome in order to move forward in their journey.
-These are perceived susceptibility (the amount of risk the person faces), perceived severity (the person’s opinion of how serious the consequences of not acting are), and perceived benefits (the person’s perception of how much benefit they’d gain by pursuing professional help).
+Most important, we identified the barriers that Tenet must help patients overcome in order to move forward in their journey.
+These are perceived susceptibility (the amount of risk the person faces), perceived severity (the person’s opinion of how serious the consequences of not acting are) and perceived benefits (the person’s perception of how much benefit they’d gain by pursuing professional help).

 With research insights in hand, we transformed data into actionable tools for the Tenet marketing team to implement directly into campaigns, messaging and content.
-Additionally, our recommendations challenged the Tenet team to change the way we think about hospitals and the role they play in an orthopedic patient’s care journey.
+In addition, our recommendations challenged the Tenet team to change the way we think about hospitals and the role they play in an orthopedic patient’s care journey.
 Ultimately, it’s about so much more than just fixing knees, hips and spines.
-It’s about building programs and processes to be there for patients along every step of their decision journey, addressing the physical, emotional, and lifestyle aspects that act as barriers to action. messaging), followed by workshops with the team to define ideal experience.
+It’s about building programs and processes to be there for patients along every step of their decision journey, addressing the physical, emotional, and lifestyle aspects that act as barriers to action.

 Nearly all research participants tried to treat their condition at home, via solutions like over-the-counter medication and topical pain relievers.